igniterealtime/openfire-restAPI-plugin/readme.md

 </chatRoom>
 ```

-## Invite user to a chat Room
+## Invite user or user group to a chat Room

-Endpoint to invite a user to a room.
+Endpoint to invite a user or a user group to a room.
 > **Header:** Authorization: Basic YWRtaW46MTIzNDU=
 >
 > **Header:** Content-Type: application/xml